erikkai/tt-xla-jax-onboarding/tutorials/compile_multi_chip_w_tensor.md

 # Where to Go Next

-In this tutorial you learned how to define and compile a JAX model using TT-XLA and tensor parallelism for execution across multiple chips.
+In this tutorial, you learned how to define and compile a JAX model using TT-XLA and tensor parallelism for execution across multiple chips.
 The example is designed as a template for building more complex models with custom sharding strategies.

 If you are interested in learning more, you may find the following tutorials useful:
 * [Compiling JAX Models with TT-XLA for Multi-Chip Execution Using Data Parallelism](#compile_models_multi_chip.md)